 Any auto body supply (and some auto parts and craft stores) will carry a plastic adhesion spray.

 Note: Plastic spray paint available in hardware/home stores is a gimmick that just doesn’t do what it claims.
 The same is true of all-in-one paint and primer.
 Getting paint to adhere to plastic requires the preparation described above.
 Prep is no place to cut corners.

 Once your plastic is scuffed and prepped, apply a good primer.
 Any good spray primer (including self-etching or 2 stage if you have the luxury of a booth) will do.
 I like Kilz brand acrylic primer rolled on in 2 or 3 very thin layers and lightly sanded.

 Avoid latex primer (spray or brush/roll) for this project as we want to keep it as thin and durable as possible.

 The wood species you choose for your grain will determine your base coat color.

 Again, use a non-latex spray color (all purpose spray cans are typically Alkyd, so you’re safe with that).
 Apply 2 or 3 thin coats, let dry, sand lightly, damp dust and then apply a light touch up coat.
 Let cure according to paint manufacturer recommendations.

-You’ll learn every detail of every step of graining in gorgeous faux Curly Maple in the FREE Curly Maple and Lapis Tutorial.
+You’ll learn every detail of every step of graining in gorgeous faux Curly Maple in my Curly Maple and Lapis Tutorial.
 Includes narrated video, ebook instruction with high res images and more.